Diving rebreather: Essential components

 Although there are several design variations of diving rebreather, all types have a gas-tight reservoir to contain the breathing gas at ambient pressure that the diver inhales from and exhales into.
-The breathing gas resrvoir consists of several components connected together by water- and airtight joints.
+The breathing gas reservoir consists of several components connected together by water- and airtight joints.
 The diver breathes through a mouthpiece or a full-face diving mask with a shut-off valve, the dive/surface valve, which is closed when the diver is not breathing from the unit to prevent flooding if the set is in the water.
 This is connected to one or two breathing hoses ducting inhaled and exhaled gas between the diver and a counterlung or breathing bag, which expands to accommodate gas when it is not in the diver's lungs.
 The reservoir also includes a scrubber containing absorbent material to remove the carbon dioxide exhaled by the diver.
 There will also be at least one valve allowing addition of gas, such as oxygen, and often a diluent gas, from a gas storage container, into the reservoir.

 There may be valves allowing venting of gas, sensors to measure partial pressure of oxygen and possibly carbon dioxide, and a monitoring and control system.
 Critical components may be duplicated for engineering redundancy.